isaaguilar/terraform-operator-website/content/blog/how-to-use-private-repos-over-ssh-with-tfo.md

 ---
-title: How to use Private Repos with Terraform Operator
+title: How to use Private Repos over SSH with Terraform Operator
-draft: false
+draft: true
 excerpt: >-
   Often Terraform modules are not stored in public git repos for any number of reasons.
 Fortunately, with the right keys or tokens, it's not that hard to access them.
 In this article we'll go over a few common examples of how to access terraform modules in private repos with Terraform Operator.
-date: '2022-04-29'
+date: '2022-05-04'
 author: Isa Aguilar
 # thumb_image: images/4.jpg
 image: images/hcl.png
 seo:
-  title: Introducing The Libris Theme
+  title: How to use Private Repos over SSH with Terraform Operator
   description: >-
-    Vis accumsan feugiat adipiscing nisl amet adipiscing accumsan blandit accumsan
+    A demo of terraform-operator using SSH keys to access private git repos
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: Introducing The Libris Theme
+      value: How to use Private Repos over SSH with Terraform Operator
       keyName: property
     - name: 'og:description'
       value: >-
-        Vis accumsan feugiat adipiscing nisl amet adipiscing accumsan blandit accumsan
+        A demo of terraform-operator using SSH keys to access private git repos
       keyName: property
     - name: 'og:image'
-      value: images/3.jpg
+      value: images/hcl.png
       keyName: property
       relativeUrl: true
     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Introducing The Libris Theme
+      value: How to use Private Repos over SSH with Terraform Operator
     - name: 'twitter:description'
       value: >-
-        Vis accumsan feugiat adipiscing nisl amet adipiscing accumsan blandit accumsan
+        A demo of terraform-operator using SSH keys to access private git repos
     - name: 'twitter:image'
       value: images/hcl.png
       relativeUrl: true
 layout: post
 ---

+### Using Private Repo (SSH) Keys and (HTTPS) Tokens

 Often Terraform modules are not stored in public git repos for any number of reasons.
 Fortunately, with the right keys or tokens, it's not that hard to access them.
 In this article we'll go over a few common examples of how to access terraform modules in private repos with Terraform Operator.

-### Using Private Repo (SSH) Keys and (HTTPS) Tokens

-To access private repos, generally an SSH key or a token is required.
-Terraform can accept both keys (for SSH) and tokens (for HTTPS) to access git repos.
-Both keys or tokens must first be added to the cluster as a kubernetes Secret.
+In general, Terraform can accept either ssh keys and/or tokens to access modules in git repos.

+#### Example 2: Private Repos over SSH

-To start, you'll need an basic understanding of Git, SSH, and optionally GitHub.
+To start, you'll need an basic understanding of Git, and GitHub.
 Let's pretend our private git repo is hosted on GitHub and we want to use HTTPS to download our module.
 First, get an "Access Token" from GitHub.
 Check the "repo" access checkbox.
 (Need help?
 Check out this article to help you [Generate Access Tokens from Github Account](https://techmonger.github.io/58/github-token-authentication/#generate-token).)

 <img style="padding-top:20px;padding-bottom:20px;" src="/images/gh-access-token-setup.png"/>